principality-of-st-george/treaties/AUSTENASIA.md

 That the currencies and postage of each nation shall be recognised and accepted as valued according to international exchange rates.

 ### Article IX.
 That the signatory nations, both officially Christian, shall support each other in any efforts to defend the faith from doctrinal attacks and to promote its education.
-The Empire of Austenasia is, in accordance with its Constitution and laws, recognised to be a continuation of the Christian Roman Empire, and its Monarch a legitimate Emperor of the Romans.

 ### Article X.

+That the Principality of St. George shall recognize that the Empire of Austenasia is, in accordance with its Constitution and laws, recognized to be a continuation of the Christian Roman Empire, and its Monarch a legitimate Emperor of the Romans.
+And that the Empire of Austenasia shall recognize that the Principality of St. George is, in accordance with its Constitution and laws, a reformed democracy, with the Prince as its immutable and legitimate head of state.

+### Article XI.
 That the signatory nations hereto are in agreement that this Treaty forms the foundation of their relationship with one another and may be amended, revised, superseded, enlarged and/or expanded upon the concurrence of both.

 **In witness thereof** the following have hereunto set their respective hands, on this the twenty ninth day of April, Bright Monday, in the year of the consulship of Domina Erena Ludovica Ducissa Bernardstoniae and Dominus Iohannes Gordonus Vicecomes Thetfordiae, during the imperium of Akihito, Jonathan I, Taeglan I Nihilus and Quentin I: